 Collision doesn’t turn a blind eye to human nature, it reveals struggles with alienation everywhere you look.
-It’s an allegory of modern times, a challenge to the meme of getting ahead, the discovery of wisdom that cries in the street.
+It’s an allegory of modern times, a challenge to the meme of getting ahead, of who we blame when things go wrong, the discovery of wisdom that cries in the street.

 Webber and King were walking towards the one cafe on the main road of Grey’s River, it offered what appeared to be the best chance of a decent breakfast.read more